martyr-deepin/arch-deepin/README.md

      exec startdde

   2. run xinit in tty to enter DDE

-  *Notice: this is still a testing version, if desktop blocked for issues, just kill startdde in another tty, :-)*

 # Troubleshooting

   - How to report debugging information of deepin?

     Just use journalctl, for example, the following command will